Starlii10/game-journals/README.md

 ## Why?

 I've always wanted to make a personal website like this.
-I'm not very good at it (I'm just finishing up a web development course), but I can do basic HTML and CSS, maybe some JavaScript if I really feel like it.
+I'm not very good at it (I've just finished up a web development course), but I can do basic HTML and CSS, maybe some JavaScript if I really feel like it.

 Why did I publish this website?
 Well, mostly as a joke.
 Maybe if more people start viewing this site I'll work on it some more.